iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 ## Adding Roles

+The roles that a person, product, or other Thing assumes during an Action also provide improtant context.
+Roles can and do change over the life time of a Thing, and are dependent on how it participates in a given process.
+Roles are give us insight into how organisations, people, or other agents understood and used or interacted with Things during an Action.

 Often, one would want to explicitly declare the roles of things like agents, especially if there are many participating in an Action.
 The Schema.org [Role](https://schema.org/Role) Type allows us to express roles within properties like (but certainly not limited to) `agent` and `instrument`:

 ```json